PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ## Notable Locations

-**Main Chamber**
- Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.
+**Main Chamber.** Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.

 Tapestry 1: The Birth of the Silver Flame